Alexxu83/alexxu83-data-portfolio/README.md

 ## About Me

-Operations and reporting professional with prior experience in time-critical operational environments, supported by data literacy and hands-on analytics training.
+Operations and reporting professional with experience in time-critical operational environments, supported by data literacy and hands-on analytics training.
 I have worked across operations, coordination, and business support functions, and recently strengthened my analytical foundation through the BCG RISE 2.0 Business Data & Analytics programme and the Vertical Institute Data Analytics Bootcamp.

 I am comfortable working with structured data to support reporting, monitoring, and analysis needs, and I value clear, reproducible workflows that enable teams to work with consistent and reliable information.
 My interests lie in applying data skills to operational, reporting, and support contexts rather than pure analytical or modelling roles.

-This portfolio contains selected projects that demonstrate data preparation, feature engineering, segmentation, and reporting-ready outputs, reflecting how analytics can support operational and business functions.
+This portfolio contains selected projects that demonstrate data preparation, segmentation, and reporting-ready outputs, reflecting how analytics can support operational and business functions.

 ---